Online Rules for Control of False Discovery Rate and False Discovery Exceedance: Generalized alpha investing

 \subsubsection{Alpha Investing}

-Alpha investing, introduced by Foster and Stine~\cite{alpha-investing}, is a special case of generalized alpha-investing rule.
+Alpha investing, introduced by Foster and Stine \cite{alpha-investing}, is a special case of generalized alpha investing rule.
 In this case the potential is decreased by $\alpha_j/(1-\alpha_j)$ if hypothesis $H_j$ is not rejected, and increased by a fixed amount $b_0$ if it is rejected.
 In formula, the potential evolves according to

 This fits the above framework by defining $\varphi_j = \alpha_j/(1-\alpha_j)$ and $\psi_j = b_0+\alpha_j/(1-\alpha_j)$.
 Note that this rule depends on the choice of the test levels $\alpha_j$, and of the parameter $b_0$.
 The test levels $\alpha_j$ can be chosen arbitrarily, provided that they satisfy condition (\ref{eq:Nonneg}), which is equivalent to $\alpha_j/(1-\alpha_j)\le W(j-1)$.